Anonymous15x/Signal-Desktop_Flatpak-Profile-Switcher/README.md

    cd /PATH/TO/DOWNLOADED/SCRIPT
    ```

-3. Make the script executable (_one time only_):
+3. Make the script executable (_only needs to be done once_):

    ```bash
    chmod +x COLVDV_Signal-Desktop_Flatpak-Profile-Switcher.sh
    ```

-4. Ensure Signal Desktop isn't running.
-If it is, close it.
+4. Ensure Signal Desktop is **not running** (the script will also check for this).

-5. Run the script from the containing directory:
+5. Run the script:

    ```bash
    ./COLVDV_Signal-Desktop_Flatpak-Profile-Switcher.sh
    ```

-6. Follow the prompts to use the script for switching Signal Desktop Flatpak profiles.
+6. Follow the interactive prompts to back up or switch between profiles.